-Field Description

-802.11a or 802.11n.
+Field Description 40 MHz: Two channels each with 20 MHz bandwidth are used.
+In the case one channel acts as a control channels and the other as an expansion channel.
+80 MHz: In 802.11 ac mode, a bandwidth of 80 MHz is additionally available.
+Number of Spatial Streams Not for Wireless Mode = 802.11a Streams Select how many traffic flows are to be used in parallel.
+Possible values: • 2: Two traffic flows are used. • 1: One traffic flow is used.
 Airtime fairness This function is not available for all devices.
 The Airtime fairness function ensures that the access point's send resources are distributed intelligently to the connected clients.
 This means that a powerful client (e. g. a 802.11n client) cannot achieve only a poor flow level, because a less powerful client (e. g. a 802.11a client) is treated in the same way when apportioning.
 The function is enabled with Enabled.
 The function is disabled by default.
 This fuction is only applied to unprioritized frames of the WMM Classe "Background".